 Building on simple compositions, we can create more intricate compositions by combining vertical and horizontal arrangements, introducing branching and merging.
 This allows modeling workflows with parallel paths that diverge and reconverge, such as processing a number through multiple operations before combining results.

-To turn diagrams into functions, its symbolic label has to be annotated with functional code, for example:
+To turn diagrams into functions, the symbolic label has to be annotated with functional code, for example:

 Given this more verbose diagram, we can turn it into a function: